AhmedSabry-AI/AhmedSabry-AI/README.md

 - 🔭 I’m a Data Scientist with strong knowledge in ML, DL, and NLP
 - 🧠 Currently learning: Transformers, BERT, GPT, LangChain
 - 🎯 Focused on: AI, real-world applications, and continuous growth
 - 💡 I love exploring datasets, building models, and explaining results
-- ⚡ Fun fact: I’m a data geek... with a sense of humor 😄
+- if you are interested about my skill : https://drive.google.com/drive/u/0/recent -

 ---